 Directors of Studies will normally assign all undergraduates to one or more supervisors.
 In some subjects, this may be done by the Faculty for those in their third or fourth years.
 Supervisors provide personal teaching ('supervisions') regularly throughout the term.
 Attendance at supervisions is compulsory and any undergraduates who find themselves unable to attend at the times arranged must inform their Supervisors as early as possible.
 Undergraduates who fail to attend a supervision without good cause may be fined a sum equivalent to the cost of the supervision missed.
 Students must do the prescribed preparation in advance of the supervision, including writing the essays or preparing the sample questions.
-Supervisors have the right not to supervise a student if the student has not done the prescribed work without good reason.
+Often, there will be a specific deadline by which they must submit their work to the supervisors.
+Supervisors have the right not to supervise a student if the student has not done the prescribed work (or not submitted it in advance, by the set deadline) without good reason.
 Supervisions are an opportunity for students to ask questions about material they do not understand and to deepen their understanding of the material with the help of Supervisors and through engagement with co-supervisees.
 Active participation is expected from all students in supervisions.